 1. Oracle SQL Developer – Is a brilliant IDE tool for ad-how querying and browsing data in schemas inside databases, especially Oracle

-2. SchemaSpy – I have been using this long time it is a database documentation tool, an excellent tool for extracting data models (ERD) into html and browsing the metadata in any relational database.
+2. SchemaSpy – I have been using this long time it is a database documentation tool, an excellent tool for extracting data models (ERD) into HTML and browsing the metadata in any relational database.

-3. Oracle APEX – This is my favourite platform for developing database centric applications.
+3. Oracle APEX – This is my favourite platform for developing database-centric applications.
 It is a platform I have been following and developing since it’s early HTMLDB days.
 I also used it for quick prototyping and data visualisation and quick integrations with other APIs using APEX_JSON and other libraries it has.

-Beside all the above I am also a keen Python programmer and I use PyCharm quite a lot.
+Besides all the above I am also a keen Python programmer and I use PyCharm quite a lot.